Jessica

 I am not to his manners."

-• The Outcome: Ends the play at Belmont, married to Lorenzo, recipient (by the deed of gift Portia extracts from Shylock in 4.1) of half of her father's confiscated estate, formally converted to Christianity.
-The reconciliation with the Christian community is structurally complete; the reconciliation with her father, the play does not provide.
+(Act 2, Scene 3) - The Outcome: Ends the play at Belmont, married to Lorenzo, joint heir (by the deed of gift Portia extracts from Shylock in A4S1) to half her father's estate, and formally converted.
+The reconciliation with the Christian community is complete; the reconciliation with her father, the play does not provide.

 "What Heinous Sin Is It in Me?"

-Jessica's first sustained moment in the play is the closing soliloquy of 2.3.
-Launcelot has just left her service for Bassanio's; Jessica, alone on stage, articulates the conflict that will determine her actions across the next three scenes.
+Jessica's first real moment is the closing soliloquy of A2S3.
+Launcelot has just left her service for Bassanio's, and alone on stage Jessica names the conflict that will drive her next three scenes.

 Original